All Episodes

 In my mind, my audience knows nothing until I tell them.

-There isn't any there isn't anybody else.
+There isn't anybody else.

-I mean, that's trickery in and of itself, which is what you're engaging, because you said you wanted to talk about the new Black Panther lawsuit, and now you're asking me why I don't go run around on on on radio and television shows and have no viewers or audience.
+Because you said you wanted to talk about the new Black Panther lawsuit, and now you're asking me why I don't go run around on radio and television shows that have no viewers or audience.

-Well, I did want to talk about the the Black Panther lawsuit, and I t and I did say that, but I was just listening to you, and you said some other things that just made me think, and I thought about that.
+Well, I did want to talk about the Black Panther lawsuit, and I did say that, but I was just listening to you, and you said some other things that just made me think.

 I hadn't seen you engage.